nushell/nushell/docs/README-duration-spec.md

 Regarding calendars, the world has legislated (mostly) **solar** or **lunisolar** calendars (with a few pure-ish **lunar** calendars).
 We're only going to support the propelectic Gregorian calendar.
 Somebody else can tackle the major **lunisolar** calendars.

+Regarding overflows, they are likely because we're dealing with nanoseconds and the number of nanoseconds in a year is only a few orders of magnitude less than i64::MAX.
+Overflow causes an unhandled panic and kill the shell, which is not friendly.

+I considered using "saturating" operations, which would clamp at the upper or lower limit of the value instead of overflowing.
+That works fine if the last operation in an expression is the one that saturates: the user will see 164::MAX or ::MIN, and can learn that's an error.
+But if the saturation happens in some intermediate result, it will be consumed without error, producing an erroneous, but not manifestly nonsense result.
+E.g `i64::MAX - i64::MAX == 0`, which might be close the result the user was expecting.

 ### Conclusions

 * Resolved: there shall be a single Nu type which represents all durations.
 The range of representable durations shall meet or exceed the duration from datetime::MIN to datetime::MAX.